eugenioenko/skedoodle/README.md

-# SkeDoodle
+# Skedoodle

-**SkeDoodle** is a real-time, interactive sketching and drawing tool that allows multiple users to connect, view, and edit the same board simultaneously.
+**Skedoodle** is a real-time, interactive sketching and drawing tool that allows multiple users to connect, view, and edit the same board simultaneously.
 Designed for teams to brainstorm, ideate, and visually collaborate, this app provides a fluid, intuitive experience for sketching and sharing ideas.
 Built with Next.js, WebSocket, Prisma, and Two.js, the platform delivers fast, responsive, and synchronized interactions across devices.

 ## Table of Contents